julien6387/supvisors/docs/dashboard.rst

     * green for ``RUNNING``,
     * red for ``ISOLATED``.

-Only the hyperlinks of the ``RUNNING`` addresses are active.
+Only the hyperlinks of the ``RUNNING`` nodes are active.
 The browser is redirected to the `Address page`_ of the corresponding Web Server.
 The **Supvisors** instance playing the role of "Master" is pointed out with the ✪ sign.

 Below is the Application part that lists all the applications defined through the